GlobalBoost/ord-globalboost/docs/src/overview.md

 These independent inventions of ordinals indicate in some way that ordinals were discovered, or rediscovered, and not invented.
-The ordinals are an inevitability of the mathematics of Bitcoin, stemming not from their modern documentation, but from their ancient genesis.
+The ordinals are an inevitability of the mathematics of GlobalBoost, stemming not from their modern documentation, but from their ancient genesis.
 They are the culmination of a sequence of events set in motion with the mining of the first block, so many years ago.